KamrulSh/odoo15-cookbook/pages/4_actionsViews.md

   ![menus4](../images/menus4.png)

   Restart the server and upgrade the module and it will show the module in the App menu.
+If we don't add the access rights that have done in [previous page](3_security.md) it will not show any menu and as well as our module.

   ![menus5](../images/menus5.png)